score-json/json/TSF/trustable/throw-ill-formed-json/TIJ-05.2.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json throws an exception if a non-string is used as name of any member.
+The service provided by the nlohmann/json library throws an exception if a non-string is used as name of any member.